About the Study

 The study’s leader, Kathryn Kaiser, Ph.D., and instructor at the UAB School of Public Health says that she doesn’t believe that eating more of them alone is an effective approach to losing weight because just adding them on whatever else a person is eating most likely won’t promote weight loss and might end up to increased caloric intake.

 The recommended daily serving for adults is 1.5-2 cups of fruits and 2-3 cups of vegetables each day, according to the United States Department of Agriculture.
-Dieters are often told to fill up on fruits and vegetables since they are low-calorie food, which takes up space in the digestive tract.
+Dieters are often told to fill up on fruits and vegetables since they are a low-calorie food, which takes up space in the digestive tract.

-However, in this study researchers found that they there is no effect on increasing fruits and vegetables in a diet for those seeking to lose weight.
+However, in this study researchers found that there is no effect on increasing fruits and vegetables in a diet for those seeking to lose weight.
 While they don’t do much for weight loss, they are still safe bets for dieters.
 However, they should never be consumed in extreme quantities.

 Another study compared a Mediterranean diet to a reduced-fat diet; they found that while the former doesn’t promote weight loss it does reduce the risk of Type II Diabetes significantly more so than a reduced-fat diet.

 Another study from the New England Journal of Medicine in 2013 evaluated patients who were at risk for cardiac disease and found that those who followed a Mediterranean diet were 30% less likely to have a stroke or heart attack than those on a low-fat diet.

 While the focus on fruits and vegetables may be unnecessary, other studies mention foods such as eggs that do promote weight loss.
 Their study says that eating two eggs for breakfast helps to lead to weight loss.